System Design Space

 Platform baseline

-Frames Linux as the default execution layer for backend and cloud-native systems.
+Frames Linux as the default server platform behind backend and cloud systems.

 Ops predictability

-Keeps filesystem, networking stack, and process model visible in architecture choices.
+Keeps filesystem semantics, networking behavior, and process model visible in architecture choices.

 Incident diagnostics

-Connects application architecture to observable system-level production symptoms.
+Connects application architecture to observable host-level symptoms during incidents.

 Interview practicality

-Improves answers by covering real service behavior on Linux hosts, not only code logic.
+Improves answers by explaining how services behave on real Linux hosts, not only in code.

 Source